BenjaminAtbi/CMPT276-Chip8-System/Chip8EmulatorProject/PONG/README.txt

 - drawing gamestate (borders, score, paddles, ball)
 - user input for left and right paddles
 - basic ball movement (bounces off walls, resets the game if it goes out of bounds)
+- score tracking and updating (not finished - will be completed for release 2)

 PLANNED FEATURES
+- option to pick between player 2 or computer
 - ball collision with paddles
-- score tracking and updating
-- option for the 2nd paddle to be controlled by a computer (tentative)